exonum/exonum-doc/src/advanced/timestamping-tutorial.md

         PublicApi::wire(builder);
     }
 }

 ```
 The code above declares a number of methods:

 - `service_id` - returns the ID of the service
 - `service_name` - returns the name of the service
 - `state_hash` - calculates the hash of
   [the blockchain state](../glossary.md#blockchain-state).
 The method
   should return [a vector of hashes](../architecture/services.md#state-hash)
   of the [Merkelized service tables](../glossary.md#merkelized-indices).
-- `tx_from_raw` - deserializes transactions processed by the service.
+- `tx_from_raw` - deserialization of transactions processed by the service.
    If the incoming transaction is built successfully, we put it into a `Box<_>`.
 - `wire_api` - connects the API endpoints of the service to the API of the
   blockchain.